MusiConGen/Musicongen/README.md

 # MusiConGen

 MusiConGen is a project for deep learning research on conditinoal music generation.
 MusiConGen is based on pretrained [Musicgen](https://github.com/facebookresearch/audiocraft) with additional controls: Rhythm and Chords.
-The project contains inference and training code.
+The project contains inference, training code and training data(youtube list).

 ## Installation